lbdeoliveira/worddle_solver/README.md

 Now that we know how the algorithm and bot work, let talk about how we actually get the bot to solve Wordle.

-We initialize the program by typing *python bot.py* in the terminal.
+We initialize the program by typing `python bot.py` in the terminal.
 This will launch a Chrome browser that will nagivate to the Wordle website, close the intro guide, and send the first guess.

 Your job at this juncture is to provide feedback to the program in the as follows.
-If the bot guesses an invalid word (this happens often) type *na* in the terminal.
+If the bot guesses an invalid word (this happens often) type `na` in the terminal.

+**Example of an invalid guess:**

 <p align="center">
 <img src="https://github.com/lbdeoliveira/wordle_solver/blob/main/static/na.png" width="800">
 </p>

-**Comments here**

 For valid words, we will type a list of comma-separated numbers to denote the different colors: